VishakhaAwasthi01/JavaScriptChallenges/README.md

 ```
  </details>

- ## 10. Longest String in an Array.
+ ## 10. Longest string in an Array.
 ### Write a javaScript function that accepts an array of strings.
 Return the longest string.

 ```js